From D1 to Mom of 3: Laura Durfee’s Still in the Game

 What is your favorite memory or experience from the gym?

 Honestly, it's tough to pick just one, but the big ones that come to mind are my first competition with Girls Gone Rx, our annual Murph on Memorial Day, the Open and Friday Night Lights, and our recent in-house competition in 2023.
-These events still give me the ?nervous-butterflies,? but I absolutely love participating thanks to the incredible community and of course, the social events that always follow!
+These events still give me the "nervous-butterflies", but I absolutely love participating thanks to the incredible community and of course, the social events that always follow!
 And speaking of community, "The Bird Cage" era (when we worked out on concrete in the blazing heat with streamed workouts and lent equipment).
 This time of life was tough AF, but also a time where I would have been lost without BBCF.
 I mean Matt literally built individual equipment holders on wheels so we could easily move barbells and weights outside each day to meet COVID regulations!

 What is your favorite CrossFit movement, lift, or WOD?
 Least favorite?

 True confession - I'm a CrossFit enthusiast who's secretly a cardio fiend.
-Running, burpees, box jumps, wall balls, rope climbs ? yes, please!
-I also have a soft spot for heavy dumbbells, split jerks, push press and dare I say it? thrusters.
+Running, burpees, box jumps, wall balls, rope climbs, yes, please!
+I also have a soft spot for heavy dumbbells, split jerks, push press and dare I say it, thrusters.
 Just no snatches, OHS, or deadlifts and T2B is my favorite frenemy.

 What do you enjoy the most about Blackbird or CrossFit in general?

-Honestly, it sounds clich?, but what I love most about Blackbird is the community.
-The vibe, the people ? it's all just top-notch.
-As for CrossFit generally?
-Crossfit totally scratches my itch for that competitive, team, D1 athlete intensity I used to thrive
+Honestly, it sounds cliche, but what I love most about Blackbird is the community.
+The vibe, the people, it's all just top-notch.
+As for CrossFit generally, CrossFit totally scratches my itch for that competitive, team, D1 athlete intensity I used to thrive on.
+So yeah, those "I'd love to be a Pilates girl, but I'm not chill" memes, totally me, which is why CrossFit fits the mold.

 Can you share a specific health improvement or positive change in your life that you attribute to CrossFit?